Ovarian cancer drug reduces chance certain advanced breast cancers will get worse

 Their breast cancer cells also either had to have one of two hormone sensing molecules on their surface or be free from these molecules along with the HER2 molecule, so-called ‘triple negative’ breast cancers.

-The 302 women who took part in the phase III trial had all previously been treated with standard treatment for their disease, including chemotherapy and hormone therapy.
+The 302 women who took part in the phase III trial had all previously received standard treatment for their disease, including chemotherapy and hormone therapy.
 These women were then given either the standard treatment at this advanced stage – a single chemotherapy drug – or olaparib.

 The researchers found that it took significantly longer for the disease to get worse in those given olaparib – 7 months for olaparib compared to 4.2 months for standard chemotherapy.